jorgemhtdev/ReactiveUIXF/README.md

              viewModel => viewModel.Password,
              view => view.Password.Text);
     });

-BindCommand: - Bind an ICommand to a control, or to a specific event on that control (how this is implemented depends on the UI framework):

-OneWayBind: - Sets up a one-way binding from a property on the ViewModel to the View.
+**OneWayBind**: - Sets up a one-way binding from a property on the ViewModel to the View.

     this.WhenActivated(disposables =>
     {